 Table 3 presents the values of BCF for Cd, Mn and Pb from soil rhizosphere to the edible onion bulbs collected from the four study sites.
-As the key components of human exposure, BCF is significant and essential reflects a high accumulation of the uptake metal ion by the onion bulbs from the soil rhizosphere From the results obtained, all the onion bulb samples were found to have BCF greater than 1 for Cd.
+As the key components of human exposure, BCF is significant and essential reflects a high accumulation of the uptake metal ion by the onion bulbs from the soil rhizosphere From the results obtained, all the four onion bulb samples were found to have BCF greater than 1 for Cd.
 Samples A2 and A2 to A4 had BCF values greater than 1 for Mn and Pb.
-This suggests The exposure of toxic metals to humans occurs higher uptake of heavy metals by the onion bulb can occur through several pathways including compared to the concentration in the soil inhalation, food-chain, and dermal contact.
-The rhizosphere.
-The BCF values for Mn were found DIM, HO and HI of Cd, Mn and Pb were to be less than 1 in samples A1 and A3, which calculated for adults in all the samples to indicate high concentration of a heavy metal ion evaluate the potential human health risk arising in the soil rhizosphere compared to onion bulbs from the ingestion of onion bulbs.
+This suggests higher uptake of heavy metals by the onion bulb compared to the concentration in the soil rhizosphere.
+The BCF values for Mn were

-and hence low uptake of heavy metals by the
+Bioconcentration factor of metals between soil found to be less than 1 in samples A1 and A3, which indicate high concentration of heavy metal ion in the soil rhizosphere compared to onion bulbs and hence low uptake of heavy metals by the onion bulbs.

 Table 3.
-Bioconcentration factor (BCF) of

-metals between soil rhizosphere and onion
+Bioconcentration factor (BCF) of metals between soil rhizosphere and onion bulbs

-bulbs